FarronF/limerick-council-meetings/meetings/2024/05/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 16th May 2024.md

 I will ask at the next meeting of the Cappamore Kilmallock Municipal District for an update on

-the Compulsory Purchase Order for the N20 O’Rourke’s Scheme.---
+the Compulsory Purchase Order for the N20 O’Rourke’s Scheme.
+---